 Fertility Awareness Method (FAM) is when a person identifies the fertile days (days pregnancy is most likely) and less fertile days (days pregnancy is least likely) in a their cycle.
 This is done by watching a person's body closely, charting cycles to notice patterns and signs of ovulation, and counting days in the cycle.
 Fertility awareness methods are basic and easy and can be used to avoid pregnancy or to become pregnant.

-For more information about Fertility Awareness Methods download our FAM Fact Sheet.
+For more information about Fertility Awareness Methods download our FAM Patient Education Sheet (Espanol).

 Other birth control methods include:

 Our clinicians will provide counseling about all methods of birth control, including those listed above.
 However, Essential Health Clinic does not provide vasectomies or tubal ligations.
-We do not carry the patch or the sponge at our clinic locations.
-Our providers can write a prescription for the patch, which you can fill at any pharmacy.
+We do not carry the sponge at our clinic locations.
 Contraceptive sponges are available at most pharmacies and do not require a prescription.

 One of our providers can help you decide the best option for you.